xma711/notebook/hardware/spi/README.md

 how to use spi
 -------------------

-in python2, there is spi; in python3, there is spidev. (pip install spi or spidev)
+In python2, there is spi; in python3, there is spidev. (pip install spi or spidev)

 reference: https://learn.adafruit.com/setting-up-io-python-library-on-beaglebone-black/spi